 By building off of the Boolean GRN model developed by Faure et al (2006), we were able to shine a light on the processes that contribute to loss of health due to overproliferation and carcinogenesis, and analyze them from a perspective of information processing.

-In normal, healthy cells, a quiescent, non-proliferative state exists as an attractor along with the limit cycle associated with cell division.
+In normal, healthy cells, a quiescent, non-proliferative state exists as a [fixed point?] attractor along with the limit cycle associated with cell division.
 The shift between the two can be regulated by extracellular signaling that allows the host organism fine control over cell growth.
 This extracellular regulation is aided by the presence of internal negative feedback loops, keeping the cell in the right critical state.
 We have demonstrated that two proteins, CycD and Rb, act as control nodes, and are central to determining which attractor basin the cell is placed in (the former associated with the limit cycle, the latter with the fixed point quiescent state).

 In the absence of regulation by the control node of Rb, carcinogenesis becomes possible, as the cell gains the ability to reproduce in the absence of an external signal, leading to a second, CycD independent limit cycle and the loss of the fixed point attractor.
 This is accompanied by an overall loss in the information processing of the cell, as its ability to self-regulate is degraded.
 In turn, the activity of proliferative factors are elevated, further increasing the drive to divide endlessly.